Bioinformatics for Beginners

 Objectives

-We’ll start by exploring the most used bioinformatics resources for variety of different data sets, continue with a genomics practice on mutations.
+We’ll start by exploring the most used bioinformatics resources for a variety of different datasets, continue with hands-on exercises on genomics and transcriptomics.
 We’ll cover the best practices and common challenges in this practice as a foundation to the understanding of bioinformatics pipelines.
-Rest of the course, you’ll be working in smaller project groups.
-You’ll be able to choose projects on phylogenetics, immunobiology, cancer genomics and machine learning.
-As you can see, majority of the course will be hands-on allowing you to practice your acquired knowledge.
+In the last week of the course, you’ll work on projects.
+You’ll be able to choose projects on phylogenetics, immunobiology, cancer omics and images, single cell, spatial data, and machine learning.
+The majority of the course will be hands-on, allowing you to practice your acquired knowledge.

-- realize the wealth of bioinformatics database structures and the -omic tools
+- realize the wealth of bioinformatics database structures and omics tools

 - understand how to download and use data from bioinformatics databases